 The Department of Chemistry is fully accredited by the Committee on Professional Training of the American Chemical Society.
 The ACS will certify a degree which includes 1070 and 1075, 1080 and 1085, 2410 and 2415, 2420 and 2425, 3110 and 3115, 3120 and 3125, 3210 and 3215, 3310 and 3315, 3830 and 3835, and two of the following courses: Biochemistry (Chem 3840), Research and Seminar (Chem 4010, Chem 4020), and Honors Thesis (Chem 4990, Chem 5000).
 Alternatively, students may major in biological chemistry.
 This program is certified by the American Society of Biochemistry and Molecular Biology (ASBMB).

-A minor in chemistry consists of Chemistry 1070/1075 and Chemistry 1080/1085 plus four additional lecture courses that count toward the chemistry major.
+A minor in chemistry consists of Chemistry 1070/1075 and Chemistry 1080/1085 plus four additional chemistry lecture courses that count toward the chemistry major.
+These courses should be chosen in consultation with the chemistry department.
 Only one semester of research may be counted towards the minor.
 For students whose major requires Chemistry 1070/1075 and Chemistry 1080/1085, at least one of the additional courses must not be required by that major.
 Because of the interdisciplinary nature of the biological chemistry major, students in that program may not minor in chemistry or biology.